WebEngineering-Univaq/WE_Lecture_Slides/english/Servlets_EN.book.md

-A servlet class extends the basic javax.servlet.http.HttpServlet
+A servlet class extends the basic jakarta.servlet.http.HttpServlet

 For HTTP requests, the programmer should overwrite the appropriate methods: in this example, the `doGet` method is called to handle HTTP GET requests.